Home

 It passes all of the CommonMark test suite, and is therefore spec-complete.
 It also includes extensions to the CommonMark spec as documented in the GitHub Flavored Markdown spec, such as support for tables, strikethroughs, and autolinking.

-For more information on available extensions, see the documentation below.
+For more information on the available options and extensions, see the documentation below.

 Installation